Lyman Goodnow: Early life

 Born to Asa and Lydia Warren Goodnow on February 12, 1799, Lyman Goodnow was a native of Rutland, Massachusetts.
 In 1805, his parents moved the family to the wilderness of Potsdam, New York.
-After school, he did farming before going to Canada to work as a lumberman.
+After school, he farmed before going to Canada to work as a lumberman.
 He moved to Lowell, Massachusetts where he worked in construction, and then worked for a railroad and followed by boating at Buffalo, New York.
 He moved to Wisconsin, where his sister Mrs. Allen Clinton and brother E.W.
 Goodnow had settled.
-He established a quarry at Frame Field in Prairieville (now Waukesha.
+He established a quarry at Frame Field in Prairieville (now Waukesha).
 He sold native stone and lime by 1840.

 Underground Railroad

 Mary Ellen Snodgress states that he was a "pioneer and initiator of Underground Railroad activism in Wisconsin, most well-known for guiding Caroline Quarlls.
 In 1842, he guided 16-year-old Caroline Quarlls through Wisconsin, Illinois, Indiana, and Michigan into Canada.
 She was the first enslaved person to travel the Underground Railroad through Wisconsin.
 They traveled through stations on Wisconsin's Underground Railroad, including Prairieville (now Waukesha), Spring Prairie, and Gardner's Prairie near Burlington.
 They then traveled through Illinois, Indiana, and Michigan, while continuing to be pursued by slave hunters and lawyers.
 Quarlls and Goodnow stopped at the house of Guy Beckley in Ann Arbor, the last stop before Detroit where they crossed the Detroit River for Canada.
 Goodnow guided her 31 mile into Canada.
 Abolitionists have given the two a purse of travel necessities to help the two cross the border.
 Her journey lasted five weeks throughout multiple states into Canada, where she lived free.
 Quarlls corresponded with Goodnow after she had married and raised her six children.